NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 | State Management and Data Fetching | Explores strategies for managing state and fetching data in Next.js, including client-side and server-side approaches. |
 | Real-Time Communication            | Introduces techniques for enabling real-time features like WebSockets and SSE in a Next.js backend.                    |
 | Deployment and Scaling             | Provides guidance on deploying Next.js applications and scaling them to handle increased traffic and workloads.        |

+Below we will be exploring these topics closer, diving into the specifics of how Next.js can be leveraged as a powerful backend solution.
+Each feature will be examined in detail, providing practical examples and best practices to help developers make the most of Next.js's backend capabilities.

 ### Building APIs with Next.js